On the Max-Cut of Sparse Random Graphs: Introduction and Main Results

 To obtain the lower bound we consider the second moment of the number of cuts achieving value $z$ satisfying the local optimality constraint.
-The idea of the approach is very similar as in the case of an upper bound, but details are more involved since we consider now pairs of cuts.
-We use the second moment method to obtain a lower bound on probability of existence of a cut with a particular value.
+The idea of the approach is very similar as in the case of the upper bound, but details are more involved since we consider now pairs of cuts.
+We use the second moment method to obtain a lower bound on the probability of existence of a cut with a particular value.
 This lower bound still is exponentially small.
 Our last step is to use an exponential concentration of the Max-Cut value around its expectation in order to argue the existence of a cut with a stated value.
 The last step is similar to the one used in earlier papers, such as Frieze~\cite{FriezeIndependentSet}.

 Ideas somewhat similar to our local optimality condition, appear in a different context of random K-SAT problem.
-There single-flip satisfying truth assignment are used to obtain the upper bounds on the $3$-satisfiability threshold in~\cite{dubois2000typical}, and \cite{diaz2008new}.
+There the single-flip satisfying truth assignment is used to obtain the upper bounds on the $3$-satisfiability threshold in~\cite{dubois2000typical}, and \cite{diaz2008new}.
 The idea in these works was to count the expected number of those satisfying truth assignments which are local maxima in terms of a lexicographic ordering.
 While the idea of using local optimality property in these papers and in our paper is somewhat similar, the details of the analysis differ substantially.

-Our last result concerns maximum cut in random cubic (namely $3$-regular) graphs.
-Here the best known bound follows from a recent result by Lyons~\cite{lyons2014factors} who proves existence of a cut with an asymptotic value at least $1.33774..n$ in an arbitrary sequence of cubic graphs, whose girth (size of a smallest cycle) diverges to infinity.
+Our last result concerns maximum cut in cubic (namely $3$-regular) graphs.
+Here the best known bound follows from a recent result by Lyons~\cite{lyons2014factors} who proves existence of a cut with an asymptotic value at least $1.33773n$ in an arbitrary sequence of cubic connected graphs, whose girth (size of a smallest cycle) diverges to infinity.
+It is worth noting that Lyons' result also applys to maximum bisection for which to our best knowledge his result is still the state-of-the-art.
 Our improved bound is based on a simple argument taking advantage of a recent result by Cs\'{o}ka et al.~\cite{csoka2014invariant} regarding the size of a largest bi-partite subgraph of a cubic graph with large girth.
-We obtain \begin{theorem} Let $\G_n$ be an arbitrary sequence of $n$-node cubic graphs with girth diverging to infinity.
+We obtain \begin{theorem} Let $\G_n$ be an arbitrary sequence of $n$-node cubic connected graphs with girth diverging to infinity.
 For these graphs